 - Prepare a resume and cover letter

-- Visit CPD for drop-in career coaching with a Peer Advisor, or schedule an appointment via LionJobs to meet with a professional Career Coach
+- Drop into career coaching with a Peer Advisor or Graduate Assistant, or schedule an appointment via Handshake to meet with a Career Coach

-- Explore LionJobs for internship positions at companies hoping to host LMU interns and check out our resource list of other internship sites
+- Explore Handshake for internship positions at companies hoping to host LMU interns

-- Visit CPD’s list of Internships by Interest Area, and consult a CPD career coach on how to use them strategically
+- Visit CPD’s list of Internships by Interest Area, and consult a CPD Career Coach on how to apply strategically

 Q: Do I need to earn academic credit in order to do an internship?